Frequently asked questions about

 People who are ineligible for premium subsidies include:

 - People who are unable to enroll in a plan through the exchange/marketplace due to their immigration status.
-A valid lawfully-present immigration status is necessary in order to enroll in a plan through the exchange, and subsidies are only available through the exchange.
+A valid lawfully-present immigration status is necessary to enroll in a plan through the exchange, and subsidies are only available through the exchange.